Thom9521/mit-holder100-client/README.md

 The service-worker files shouldn't be touched and handles the PWA functions.

 The app is build with functional components and all components can be found in the `components` folder.
 Here each folder consists of atleast one parent component and a stylesheet.

+To access the WordPress backend use the following url: `https://mit.holder100.dk/server/wordpress`